securedimensions/geoserver-geopackage-encryption-plugin/DECRYPTING.md

 * base64
 * sed
 * jq

-Please make sure you have installed these tools.

 ## Extract the encrypted data and key metadata
 Open the geopackage file with sqlite3: